Somehow, Crystal: Initial publication

 Seeking to write a novel that engaged the immediate material concerns of his own generation, Yasuo Tanaka wrote Somehow, Crystal while attending Hitotsubashi University.
 He has said that his use of annotations was inspired by Ambrose Bierce's satirical work The Devil's Dictionary.
 In 1980 the story won a Bungei Prize with the support of literary critic Jun Etō, who praised the novel's "freshness" and formal innovation.
 It was published alongside other Bungei Prize winners in the December 1980 issue of Bungei.
 The awarding of the Bungei prize to Somehow, Crystal was highly controversial, with critics focusing on its lack of conventional narrative development and apparent endorsement of consumer culture.
 Although the story was also nominated for the Akutagawa Prize, the novel received what Norma Field has called "virtually complete critical dismissal".

-The following year Kawade Shobō Shinsha published Somehow, Crystal in book form.
-In contrast to the version previously printed in magazine form, the book expanded the number of footnotes to 442, changed the writing style in the footnotes from plain form to polite form, and added final notes reporting statistics on population decline in Japan.
+The following year Kawade Shobō Shinsha published Somehow, Crystal in book format.
+In contrast to the version previously printed in Bungei, the book expanded the number of footnotes to 442, changed the writing style in the footnotes from plain form to polite form, and added final notes reporting statistics on population decline in Japan.
 The book sold over 800,000 copies in its initial release, and eventually sold over a million copies.
 Historian Eiko Maruko Siniawer has observed that the book was a phenomenon of public culture, in which it was often cited as an example of Japanese consumerism, but also provided a useful guide for young people who were interested in pursuing the lifestyle portrayed in the story.
 The term "kurisutaru zoku" (lit. "crystal tribe") came into popular use to describe these young consumers, and companies began using the word "crystal" to promote their products.